Lester Hyman

-Lester S. Hyman is an American attorney and writer who was a founding partner of law firm Swidler Berlin.
+Lester S. Hyman (1931 — 2025) was an American attorney and writer who was a founding partner of law firm Swidler Berlin.

-Hyman lives in Washington, D.C. and has a home on the Caribbean island of Tortola, where he is a member of the board of H. Lavity Stoutt Community College and the National Parks Trust in the British Virgin Islands.
+Hyman lived in Washington, D.C., and had a home on the Caribbean island of Tortola, where he was a board member of H. Lavity Stoutt Community College and the National Parks Trust in the British Virgin Islands.
 He also acted as a United States legal counsel for the BVI.

 Education

-Hyman graduated from Brown University in 1952 with a Bachelor of Arts degree and from Columbia University School of Law in 1955 with a Bachelor of Laws.
+Hyman graduated from Brown University in 1952 with a Bachelor of Arts degree and from Columbia University School of Law in 1955 with a Bachelor of Law.

 Career

 Clinton administration

-For the Clinton administration, Hyman vetted candidates for Vice President, Attorney General, Secretary of the Treasury, Director of the CIA, and the U.S. Supreme Court, including preparation for senatorial confirmation hearings.
+For the Clinton administration, Hyman vetted candidates for Vice President, Attorney General, Secretary of the Treasury, Director of the CIA, and the U.S. Supreme Court, including preparation for the senatorial confirmation hearings.

 In 1994, President Clinton appointed him to the Franklin Delano Roosevelt Memorial Commission, which oversaw the construction of the FDR Memorial in Washington.
-President Clinton appointed Hyman to the Presidential Delegation representing the United States at the Peace Accord signing in Guatemala in 1996 that ended a 36-year civil war.
+President Clinton appointed Hyman to the Presidential Delegation, which represented the United States at the 1996 Peace Accord signing in Guatemala that ended a 36-year civil war.